ThatsVie/atlas-web_back_end/caching/README.md

 ## BaseCaching Class

-The `BaseCaching` class serves as the parent class for all your caching systems.
-Here is the provided implementation:
+<details> <summary>The `BaseCaching` class serves as the parent class for all your caching systems.
+Here is the provided implementation:</summary>

 ```python
 #!/usr/bin/python3